Package Managers \`a la Carte: A Formal Model of Dependency Resolution: The Package Management Problem

 \subsubsection{Resolution}

-We use dependency \textit{resolution} to refer to the problem of computing, given a package, the set of package names and versions that must be provided to satisfy its dependencies transitively.
+Dependency \textit{resolution} is the problem of computing, given a package, the set of package names and versions needed to satisfy its dependencies transitively.
 A \textit{resolver} performs dependency resolution.
 A \textit{resolution} is the set of packages selected by \textit{resolving} dependencies.
+Fig.~\ref{fig.resolution} illustrates a resolution that satisfies three conditions: the root package is included (root inclusion); every package's dependencies are met by a package in the resolution (dependency closure); and at most one version of each name is chosen (version uniqueness).
+We formalise these conditions in~\S\ref{sec.calculus}.